 We may disclose personal information to:

 Sending information overseas.

-Access to personal information
+Access and correcting personal information

-We may charge you a fee for any costs to the Group associated with providing access.
+We may charge you a fee for any of our associated costs with providing you with access to your requested information.
 Should this apply, you will be advised of the likely cost in advance.
-The MDA National Group will, so far as it is able, provide the requested information within 15 working days of receiving your written request.
+We will, so far as we are able, provide the requested information within 15 working days of receiving your written request.

 If you require assistance you can contact OAIC staff by ringing the Information Commissioner’s hotline service on 1300 363 992 or via email to email@example.com.
-You may also obtain information about the complaint process from the OAIC’s website at www.privacy.gov.au/complaints or by writing to:
+You may also obtain information about the complaint process from the OAIC’s website at privacy.gov.au/complaints or by writing to:

 Director of Compliance